la2050/archive/_projects/2015/los-angeles-well-being-project.md

   practices that make Vision 80 a reality.
 project_image: 'https://img.youtube.com/vi/EJWQ6cYZBCk/hqdefault.jpg'
 project_video: 'https://www.youtube.com/embed/EJWQ6cYZBCk'
-'In one to three sentences, please describe your proposal.': >- The Los Angeles Well-being Project is a collaborative campaign aimed at building the momentum and advancing a shift toward resilience, healthy, and equitable mobility for all.
-Expanding on the "Happiness & Well-Being Index" in Los Angeles from 2014, HappyCity Los Angeles will bring together local leaders in government, civil society organizations, media, businesses, and economists to develop strategies for distributed leadership for policies and practices that make Vision 80 a reality.
 Where will you be working?:
   - Central LA
   - East LA